AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-metadata-conditon.md

 ---
 description: Adds a search term for use with searchAssets.
-seo-description: Adds a search term for use with searchAssets.
-seo-title: MetadataCondition

 solution: Experience Manager
 title: MetadataCondition
-uuid: 9d65b8ce-86a5-4730-af84-a87134fd7db6

 feature: Dynamic Media Classic,SDK/API,Metadata
 role: Developer,Administrator
 ---